Clickable Menu by subject

 Field trips may be scheduled throughout the year to supplement areas of study.
 Occasionally, students may be asked to pay an admission fee; however, no student will be excluded from attending because he is unable to pay.
 A "Permission for Field Trips" form, signed by the parent or legal guardian, must be on file at the school in order for a student to participate in field trips.
-The permission form will be filled out at Open House Registration.
+The permission form needs to be filled out online at the beginning of the school year.
 Parents will be notified in advance of scheduled field trips.

 Food and Treats / Water

 MCS encourages all parents to bring HEALTHY treats for snacks instead of sweets such as cookies and candy.
 Teachers must be consulted regarding occasional treats brought to school for special events, such as birthdays.
 For safety and health reasons, such as severe allergies, please check with the teacher prior to the event.
 GUM IS NOT ALLOWED AT ANY TIME.